hhfernald/ipynotes/README.md

 - Alt-3 moves the focus to the path bar.
 - Alt-4 moves the focus to the text editor.

+To create a new note, press Ctrl-N. The path bar will have the focus, so you can edit the path to the note.
+Press Enter, and the focus will shift to the editor.

 Moving among the notes in the listbox is easy.
 Ctrl-J displays the next note, and Ctrl-K displays the previous one.

 Notes are automatically saved, so you don't have to keep remembering to hit Ctrl-S every time you make a change to a note (though Ctrl-S will force a save immediately).

+There is no proper Search dialog yet, but you can use the filter bar.
+You can search the names of notes by entering `words` and `"phrases in double quotes"`.
+You can even search the contents of files by entering, e.g., `t:"the phrase you're looking for"`.

+Ctrl-D deletes the current note.
+(Note that there is no undo right now.)

+Ctrl-W closes the application.

 ## Dependencies